r1chard-lyu/systracesuite/README.md

 - `mcp_server/main.py`: The main server executable.
 - `requirements.txt`: Contains the required Python packages.
-- `setup.sh`: Setup Tracium's whitelisted tools so they can run with passwordless sudo.
+- `setup.sh`: Setup systracesuite's whitelisted tools so they can run with passwordless sudo.
 The MCP Server cannot trigger the Gemini CLI interactive shell to prompt the user for privilege escalation.

 ## Installation